-The EV / EBIT multiple abides by this rule because operating income (EBIT), like enterprise value, is considered a metric independent of capital structure (i.e. is applicable to all shareholders, both debt and equity holders).
+The EV-to-EBIT multiple abides by this rule because operating income (EBIT), like enterprise value, is considered a metric independent of capital structure (i.e., is applicable to all shareholders, both debt and equity holders).

-The EV / EBIT multiple should also only be used to compare similar companies in the same (or adjacent) sectors, as each industry has their own standards for what a typical EV / EBIT multiple would be.
+Like all multiples, comparisons should only be done between similar companies in the same (or adjacent) sectors, as each industry has its own standards for what the average multiple would be.

 In our hypothetical scenario, we’ll be comparing three different companies.